 Dogs put their paws through a lot of work, and unlike people, obviously don’t wear shoes to protect the soft pads of their feet from impacts, cuts, and the cold.
+Which is why dog paw care is so important.

 Although they are built to withstand a lot of use, dog paws need a lot of care to keep them healthy.